 It’s not always a common deficiency but it might be worthwhile investigating especially if you’re struggling with fatigue or restless sleep.
 Avocados, milk, and broccoli all provide beneficial pantothenic acid.

 Don’t Skimp On Vitamin B

-Whilst any vitamin B supplement is beneficial to our health and improving levels of focus, calm and happiness.
+Whilst any vitamin B supplement is beneficial to our health and improves levels of focus, calm, and happiness.
 The kind of vitamin B that will really make a difference is vitamin B6.
-This contributes significantly to good mental health, helping you feel more energized, happy and relaxed.
+This contributes significantly to good mental health, helping you feel more energized, happy, and relaxed.

 Experts explain that a dose a day helps you synthesize dopamine, which is a brain-protecting chemical that helps promote the communication of signaling pleasure or happiness.
 This is where your brain receives rewards.
 However, it requires dopamine to function.
 Therefore, with low amounts of brain-protecting dopamine, your emotional well-being will take a hit and might increase levels of anxiety or depression.

 Therefore, if you’re deficient in vitamin B6 you will notice a drop in happiness levels and might even be feeling slightly or severely depressed and irritable.
 Poultry, potatoes, and bananas all increase your vitamin B-6 level.